-- In the case of a local board, the assurances are\included in the local board's WIOA grant agreement with the Nebraska Department of Labor (NDOL). - For all other recipients of WOA Title I financial assistance provided through the local board, the assurances must be provided in writing as part of an appropriate written agreement between the recipient and the local board or its authorized designee.
+- In the case of a local board, the assurances are_included in the local board's WIOA Title I grant agreement with NDOL. - For all other recipients of WOA Title I financial assistance provided through the local board, the assurances must be provided in writing as part of an appropriate written agreement between the recipient and the local board or its authorized designee.